BxsedSosa/launch-school-js/js110/lesson-3/blackjack/brainstorm.md

       - Player
       - Hidden Dealer Card from player

-- [ ] Need a dealer hand
+- [x] Need a dealer hand

-  - [ ] Show 1 card and other card is hidden
+  - [x] Show 1 card and other card is hidden
-  - [ ] If card values equal to 16 or greater Stand
+  - [x] If card values equal to 17 or greater Stand
-    - [ ] Else keep hitting till 16 or greater
+    - [x] Else keep hitting till 16 or greater

 - [ ] Create a money system